niklasnorin/red-thesis/report/5-theory-remote-dev.md

 4. Debug any problems
 5. Repeat

-Code is targeting the same type of environment as the development computer and is written, compiled, run and debugged on the development computer.
+The program is targeting a similar type of environment as the software developers computer and is written, compiled, run and debugged on the developers computer.

 Embedded software development
 =============================

-From a bird-eye perspective, embedded software development night not seem to differ from native application much.
+From a bird-eye perspective, embedded software development might not seem to differ much from native application software development

 The workflow is similar: